South Korea says no change on North Korean sanctions

 North Korea has denied any involvement in the sinking.

-Kang retracted her remarks after U.S. President Donald Trump said South Korea would need U.S. approval to relieve sanctions.
+Kang’s remarks on sanctions, retracted after criticism from South Korean lawmakers, prompted U.S. President Donald Trump to say South Korea would need U.S. approval to relieve sanctions.

 “They won’t do it without our approval.
 They do nothing without our approval,” Trump told reporters, when asked about her comments.